-- The International Council on Mining and Metals (ICMM) and the organization’s position statement on Transparency of Mineral Revenues;
+- The International Council on Mining and Metals (ICMM) and its tax network group, which promotes predictable, stable and transparent tax frameworks and practices; we also support the organization’s position statement on Transparency of Mineral Revenues;

 - The World Economic Forum’s Partnering Against Corruption Initiative (PACI), which includes a pledge to zero tolerance for bribery in any form and a commitment to implement a company-wide anti-corruption program;